payola/Payola/docs/user_guide.md

 #### Pre-installed Data Fetchers

-Currently, only two data fetchers are shipped with Payola:
+Currently, only three data fetchers are shipped with Payola:

 ##### SPARQL Endpoint